EPCCed/eidf-docs/docs/overview/index.md

-# A unique service for academia and industry
+# A Unique Service for Academia and Industry

 Built and operated by EPCC at the University of Edinburgh, EIDF is a place to store, find and work with data of all kinds.